Glulam houses in Scandinavian style

 Glued Laminated Timber (Gluelam), Cross-Laminated Timber (CLT), Laminated Veneer Lumber (LVL), Laminated Strand Lumber (LSL), and Parallel Strand Lumber (PSL)

-BUILDINGS OF THE FUTURE MIGHT BE MADE FROM …WOOD Climate change has become a battle for the future of human life on Earth.
-Unprecedented warming, rising seas, intensifying weather events, melting glaciers, worsening drought and longer wildfire ...
+BUILDINGS OF THE FUTURE MIGHT BE MADE FROM …WOOD Climate changes have become a battle for the future of human life on Earth.
+Unprecedented warming, rising seas, intensifying weather events, melting glaciers, worsening drought and longer ...

 114-49, Necrasov str., Minsk, Republic of Belarus, 220049